trashpirate/encode-solidity/week-2/Notes.md

 - to be able to sign the transaction to deploy, a wallet needs to be created using ethers `const wallet = new ethers.Wallet( process.env.PRIVATE_KEY ?? "", provider );` `?? ""` is required because of typescript but would not work if private key undefined

+**Interact with deployed contract**
+- use contract.attach(contractAddress) as Contract -> gives new instance of contract at specific address